 Anthony Mullally is an Ireland rugby league international player who plays for Leeds Rhinos in the European Super League.
-An Ireland international, he is currently playing for his country at the 2017 Rugby League World Cup.
+An Ireland international, he played for his country at the 2017 Rugby League World Cup.

 Having been vegetarian for a while, Anthony was increasingly concerned about the environmental impact of the egg and dairy industries.
 Since going vegan he's noticed his performance, strength and recovery improve.